jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

       }
     }

-Once this has been configured,
+Once this has been configured, save the file.

+## 4. Configure the Secrets within the GitHub Repo